-However, thanks largely to major changes introduced to the education system on the hoof with no proper thinking nor acceptable level of public consultation following the change of the political regimes in May 1969 and June 1989, respectively, the education system's performance and hence its ability to meet the demands of the labour market and the NDP were gradually eroded as highlighted above.
-The first major change introduced, following the military coup of May 1969, attacked the architecture of the education system and hence, the national curriculum, without enough planning or even proper consideration of the consequences.
-The motive behind the change was mainly ideological and driven by political considerations.
-The funding was inadequate, the implementation was poor and the result was the deterioration of quality in the educational standards.
+However, thanks largely to major changes introduced to the education system on the hoof with no proper thinking nor acceptable level of public consultation following the change of the political regimes in May 1969 and June 1989, respectively, the education system performance and hence its ability to meet the demands of the labour market and the NDP were gradually eroded as highlighted above.
+The first major change introduced following the military coup of May 1969 attacked the architecture of the education system and hence the national curriculum without enough planning or even proper thinking of the consequences.
+The motive behind the change was mainly ideological and driven mainly by political considerations.
+The funding was inadequate, the implementation was poor and the result was quality deterioration in the education standard.
 In fact, education was not the only facet of life that was adversely affected during that period.
-Corruption was ripe, the economy was weakening and the standard of living was continuously depreciating as governance lacked stable direction.
+Corruption was ripe, economy weakening and the standard of living continuously lowering as governance lacked stable direction.
 Admittedly, these factors are interdependent.
 Therefore, it is too complex to isolate one of them to take all the blame.
-However, the role of education is too significant to ignore.
-The performance of the education system during this period was weak and its ability to meet the NDP objectives through satisfying the demand of the labour market was inadequate.
+However the role of education is too significant to ignore.
+The performance of the education system during this period was weak and its ability to meet the NDP objectives through satisfying the demand of the labour market was clearly inadequate.

 The impact of the second major change, which followed the military coup of 1989, was even more devastating on education than its predecessor.
-The change this time has attacked the structure, architecture, as well as the aims of education in the country.
-It was ideologically driven and aimed at remoulding the identity of the Sudanese people.
-Education was seen as the tool to bring about this identity change.
+The change this time has attacked the structure, architecture as well as the aims of education in the country.
+It was ideologically driven and aiming at remoulding the identity of the Sudanese people.
+Education was seen as the tool to bring this identity change.
 Hence, the vocational efficiency character of the education was replaced by one that emphasised the character building and individual development role of education.
 This was enforced by changing the architecture of the education system and introducing new subjects to the national curriculum.
 Consequently, the alignment between the academic and vocational branches of education was muddled and, hence the target market niches for each branch were blurred.
-To clarify this, technology field will be used as an example.
-The education system was originally designed to graduate Technicians with a three-year Institute or College Diploma, Technician Engineers with a Fouryear Polytechnic Diploma, both come from stage S4a, and Engineers with a Five-year University Degree from the Higher Education stage S4.
-In the new system, Colleges and Polytechnics were converted into universities offering both Diploma certificates and university degrees.
+To clarify this, take the example of the technology field.
+The education system was originally designed to graduate Technicians with a three-year Institute or College Diploma, Technician Engineers with Fouryear Polytechnic Diploma, both come from stage S4a, and Engineers with a Five-year University Degree from the Higher Education stage, S4.
+In the new system Colleges and Polytechnics were converted into universities offering both Diploma certificates and university degrees.
 In other words, the distinction between the old S4a and new S4 stages has become unclear.

 What role would these new degree graduates play, is there any demand for them, who is going to fill the roles that Stage S4a used to do and how can the labour market deal with them?
-This was both confusing to the labour market and also created a skills gap, which is difficult to fill.
-This was a radical change to the system that resulted in de-linking the education system and the declared objectives of the NDP and brought chaos to the labour market.
+This was both confusing to the labour market and also created a skill gap which is difficult to fill.
+This was a radical change to the system that has resulted in de-linking the education system and the declared objectives of the NDP and brought chaos to the labour market.